 Forty percent of autopsies reveal diseases unknown to the treating physician.
 Fifteen to thirty percent of autopsies find that the cause of death listed in the medical record or on the death certificate is wrong.
 Five to ten percent of the time, diagnostic error contributed to the person’s demise.
-Five to ten percent of autopsies reveal a diagnostic area that could have contributed to the person’s demise.
+Five to ten percent of autopsies reveal a diagnostic error that could have contributed to the person’s demise.

 Our comprehensive services include fetal autopsies for inborn or acquired questions, unexplained symptoms or conditions, litigation such as worker’s compensation, exposure to toxic materials such as asbestos, sudden or unexpected deaths, diagnosing dementia, possible medical malpractice, or wrongful death cases.

-including brain, toxicology, and transportation
+Including brain, toxicology, and transportation.

 Complete Body Cavity

-excluding brain, including toxicology, and transportation
+Excluding brain, including toxicology, and transportation.